 top of page

-As an artist-facilitator in people’s movements for justice and dignity, I aim to creatively render and imagine solutions to social problems by centralizing the voices of those who directly experience them.
+I seek opportunities for dialogue and accountability regarding systemic oppression and the way it manifests in interpersonal relationships.
+I aim to creatively render and imagine solutions to social problems by centralizing the voices of those who directly experience them.
 I have innovated several programs in carceral settings and have been recognized as a leader in holding trauma-informed, liberatory spaces with incarcerated people through participatory theater and personal transformation.
 My curriculum "A Mirror, A Threshold, A Song: Medicines of Healing in Theater Arts and Restorative Justice" is available for digital purchase and limited orders in print.

 Inspired by the rich tradition of Bengali cultural resistance, I learned theater in the movement and in the streets of my community.
 I support others to agitate through storytelling and implementing creative strategies for change.
 My lineage of bravery, truth-telling, and action is tempered by my caste-privileged Hindu heritage.
 I hold anti-caste and caste abolition politics, and draw inspiration from Dalit and Bahujan activists in excavating and exposing legacies of caste violence in the South Asian diaspora.